 - Gather a batch of images (usually several hundred at a time) from Bing using a script written by Timothy

 - Skim through them, removing irrelevant and/or useless images

-The latter was what made this pipeline difficult to fully automate, as we couldn't think of any good way to automatically vet the quality and relevancy of the images.
-(Though I did write a script to help me sift through images as quickly as possible—the topic of a future blog post.)
+The latter was what made this pipeline difficult to fully automate, as we couldn't think of any good way of automatically vetting the images.
+(Though I did write a script to help me sift through images as quickly as possible, which will be the topic of a future blog post.)
 We had to be sure the images we were downloading in bulk actually depicted the class of item in question.

 As they say, "garbage in, garbage out."

 And in case you weren't aware, the internet is full of garbage.

 To train an object detection model, each image in the training dataset must be annotated with rectangular bounding boxes (or, more accurately, the coordinates that define the bounding box) surrounding each of the objects belonging to a class that we want the model to recognize.
 These are used as the label, or target, for the model—i.e. what the model will be trying to predict.

 Trevor came up with an idea to automate the labeling part of the process—arguably the most time-intensive part.
 Basically, the idea was to use images that feature items over transparent backgrounds.
 All of the major search engines allow an advanced search for transparent images.
 If the item is the only object in the image, it is relatively simple and straightforward to write a script that draws a bounding box around it.